 What's even better is that your save data will carry over to the full version if you choose to purchase the full game!
 So go out and get wild with the new and improved in-game Mii editor.
 People have already started going wild creating all kinds of snazzy Miis.

 Miitopia was released on May 21, 2021 on the Nintendo Switch.
-It is available on the Nintendo eShop and Best Buy for $49.99 USD.
+It is available on the Nintendo eShop for $49.99 USD.

 I thoroughly enjoyed playing it on the 3DS and seeing the witty dialogue between my Miis.
-I can't wait to play it again and see what the new features in the Nintendo Switch version will bring to the table.
+Seeing what the new features in the Nintendo Switch version will bring to the table is super exciting.
 This JRPG doesn't take itself too seriously, and the gameplay loop is super satisfying.
 I enjoyed learning what all the unconventional job classes had to offer in this fresh take on your typical save-the-world adventure.

 Get the best of iMore in your inbox, every day!